gwongwen/stm32wle5_rtos_adc/README.md

-# Code for 6sens Omnitilt Project : test of STM32 ADC
+# Code for Sastress Project : test of STM32 ADC

 ## Overview
 This first code allows us to convert a analog voltage to numeric value and adds processing to it :